 There were almost 1.2 million hospitalisations associated with diabetes in 2019–20

-52,400 people were newly diagnosed with diabetes in Australia in 2020
+1.3 million Australians were living with diabetes in 2020

 There are limited national data about the use of diabetes technology in Australia